TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Identification is a complex activity.
 In order to guarantee the best level of quality, Altme has selected 2 recognized companies for the production of basic data:

-Yoti: https://www.yoti.com/: The partnership we have with Yoti concerns its activity in artificial intelligence and in particular the ability to assess the age of a user based on photos of identify.
+**Yoti**: https://www.yoti.com/: The partnership we have with Yoti concerns its activity in artificial intelligence and in particular the ability to assess the age of a user based on photos of identify.
 This approach has the advantage of allowing a rapid evaluation with a margin of error of less than 2 years in 90% of cases.
 Using an AI helps to minimize friction with Web3 users who are not inclined to present their ID card for further identification.
 Based on Yoti's age rating, Altme is able to sign proof of age +13, +18 and age range.

-Passbase: https://passbase.com: The partnership with Passbase concerns its identification activity with 3D liveness test and authentication of documents
+**Passbase**: https://passbase.com: The partnership with Passbase concerns its identification activity with 3D liveness test and authentication of documents
 (driver's license, identity card or passport).
 Based on the information provided by Passbase Altme is able to sign credentials with the bare minimum of
 data: proof of nationality, residence, birth date, sex, age and of course the standard DeFI KYC and AML.
 A unique identification number for voting in DAOs is also available.